TILOS-AI-Institute/MacroPlacement/README.md

-- **16 December 2025**: Our journal paper, “An Updated Assessment of Reinforcement Learning for Macro Placement,” has been accepted for publication in IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems and is now available via early access on [IEEE Xplore](https://ieeexplore.ieee.org/document/11300304).
+- **16 December 2025**: Our journal paper, “An Updated Assessment of Reinforcement Learning for Macro Placement,” has been accepted for publication in IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems and is now available to the public via early access on [IEEE Xplore](https://ieeexplore.ieee.org/document/11300304).
   - This peer-reviewed paper addresses all the concerns raised about our [ISPD23 paper](https://dl.acm.org/doi/10.1145/3569052.3578926):
   (i) lack of RL pre-training; (ii) potential non-convergence of training for some testcases; (iii) use of 45 nm and 12 nm technologies